 The Get Off the Bike Blog!

 Like dad, I’ve had my share of nicknames over the years.
-And like most of us, I’ve had my share of experiences that have haunted me.
-Of all the things my dad gave me, the one I am most grateful for is the understanding that I need to let go of those haunts that keep me from being who I truly am and “Get off the bike”.
-In a day when so many people are using labels as threats and weapons, dad taught me to ignore their labels, and refuse to allow them to tell me who I am.
+And like most of us, I’ve had my share of experiences with bullies that have haunted me.
+Of all the things my dad gave me, the one I am most grateful for is the understanding that I need to let go of those haunts that keep me from being who I truly am, and “Get off the bike”.
+In a day when so many people are using labels as threats and weapons, my dad taught me to ignore their labels, refuse to allow them to tell me who I am, and do what I can to help others get off their bikes as well.
 It is a daily adventure, and one I invite you to join me on.

 This blog will be about that journey.